cseitz/old-cseitz/README.md

 [Link_RaspberryPi]: https://www.raspberrypi.org/
 [Link_MongoDB]: https://www.mongodb.com/
 [Link_MySQL]: https://www.mysql.com/

+... and more that I haven't added icons for yet.

 <!--
 **cseitz/cseitz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.